Guildhall and Stonebow, Lincoln: History

 The Guildhall, which is on the first floor of the building and which remains the meeting place of Lincoln City Council, won the "Best Story Told Award" from Visit England in 2019.

+Lincoln City Hall, a 20th-century building on Orchard Street, provides further accommodation for the city council.

 Architecture

 The Stonebow is built from the local limestone.
 The exterior has crenellated parapets on both sides.
 South front has a roll moulded segmental central arch flanked by single round buttresses with canopied niches containing figures.
 Above, a tablet with pilaster surround with the arms of James I, and above again, two two-light mullioned windows.
 Over them, there is a stepped gable containing a clock.
 On either side of the main arch there are two walkway arches, those to the right original, with hoodmoulds.

 The North side has a plainer central arch, flanked by a single walkway arch to left and two to the right.
 Over the inner archways, small two-light windows.
 Above, three two-light pointed arched windows and parapet gable with clock.